How to: Set up a cycling group at work

 It’s a great way to build confidence and support others to cycle to work, especially those who are nervous when cycling on roads.
-To get this set up all you need to do is map out who lives closely and is willing to sign up to the scheme.
+To get this set up all you need to do is map out who lives close to whom and is willing to sign up to the scheme.

-Find someone who can help with bike repair and maintenance
+Find someone to help with bike repair and maintenance

 Hopefully there will be some people in your group who are skilled in bike maintenance.
 It is worth making sure you know who these are early on.
-They can become useful assets teaching others how to fix their bikes and may even be able to help you fix yours.
+They can become useful assets when teaching others how to fix their bikes and may even help you fix yours.

 Keep cycling social